 Not long after Ralph Nader gained national notoriety with the publication of his critical book Unsafe At Any Speed, in the mid-1960s, the consumer movement was hatched.
-Consumerism achieved many significant victories over the next couple of decades - typically after prolonged struggle.
+Consumerism achieved many significant victories over the next couple of decades - typically, after prolonged struggle.
 Without those efforts, a considerable amount of legislation that benefits all of us might never have come to pass.
-Automobile safety, fraudulent products and services, clearly-stated pricing policies, and much more may be credited to the foresighted luminaries and ardent activists of the consumer movement.
+Automobile safety advances, penalties for fraudulent products and services, clearly-stated pricing policies, and much more may be credited to the foresighted luminaries and ardent activists of the consumer movement.

-Yet now, in the computer/Internet age, we've reached beyond the point of providing helpful information to shoppers.
+Yet now, in the computer/internet age, we've reached beyond the point of providing useful information to shoppers.
 People in search of helpful facts already have (or can quickly find) just about all the data and opinions they need, whether they're buying a car or home, attempting to secure a loan, or considering a lawsuit against a company that hasn't followed the rules of proper consumerist behavior.

 Rather than pursue additional consumer issues, which inevitably gets reduced to the acquisition of more products, we need to get back to the notion of a full and balanced, broad-based life.
 That means a life with fewer goods, not more - and a lot less coveting of the latest commodities and luxuries.

 Can't we finally get rid of the notion that "you are what you own?"
 In the end, consumerism has been something of a swindle: a guaranteed way to keep corporate profits up, by training generations of Americans to believe their major function is to shop, buy, and consume.